emberjs/website/source/guides/templates/handlebars-basics.md

 Ember.js to render a given template on the screen, you don't need to write any additional code to make sure it keeps up-to-date.

+If you'd prefer an indentation-based alternative to Handlebars syntax, try [Emblem.js](http://www.emblemjs.com), but make sure you're comfortable with Handlebars first!

 ### Defining Templates

 If you're not using build tools, you can define your application's main